Gmail only: Upload encryption keys for client-side encryption

 In the management menu, select [ Users ].

-For a user that has been provisioned S/MIME, select the X icon for G-mail Key Remove for the user.
+For a user provisioned S/MIME, select the X icon for G-mail Key Remove for the user.